Degrees in higher education

 To become employed in education, administration, or policy making for higher education, you need to attain leadership qualities.
 This course will teach you the skills and qualities needed for effective leadership.

 If you want to advance your knowledge about a certain area within higher education, then choosing a program concentration could be beneficial for your professional development.
-This is an additional set of courses that examine an aspect of higher education which can help with your career after graduation.
+This is an additional set of courses that examine an aspect of higher education that can help with your career after graduation.

 For those who want to pursue a career educating adults, this concentration might interest you.
-You will learn about theory, research, assessment methods, and instructional methods geared to successful academic achievement of adults.
+You will learn about theory, research, assessment methods, and instructional methods geared to the successful academic achievement of adults.

 Administration and leadership